 Influencers can’t always maintain the pace, and it’s challenging to stand out promoting a brand you don’t own.

-“In the last few months, we have seen a consistent downward trend in converting from influencer marketing,” said Jeff Byer, CEO at Jeff Byer Inc., a web design and promotion company.
+“We have seen a consistent downward trend in converting from influencer marketing,” said Jeff Byer, CEO at Jeff Byer Inc., a web design and promotion company.
 While Byer does not consider the data conclusive at this point, he does note a marked change in consumer behavior.

 While influencer marketing has passed its honeymoon phase, brands do not need to abandon it yet — as long as they’re strategic.